Peste des petits ruminants (PPR)

 Samples from dead animals:

-- Whole animal carcasses or organs such as.
+- whole animal carcasses or organs such as

-- Lymph nodes (especially mesenteric lymph nodes)
+- lymph nodes (particularly mesenteric lymph nodes)

 - spleen

-- lungs
+- Lungs

-- intestine
+- intestines

 Sample transport and short-term storage at +4 °C